- What requirements must be met to establish a connection?

 Case 1: I only use my iPhone and have exclusively connected YAZIO with Apple Health.

-The following information is only applicable if you do not use an Apple Watch or other fitness apps.
+The following information only applies if you do not use an Apple Watch or other fitness apps.
 If you do, please read our instructions for cases 2 and 3.

 We first transfer our self-calculated activity energy to Apple Health.
 There, the data is compared with all stored entries and simultaneously recorded data is deducted.
 The result is then transferred to YAZIO and displayed as a flame.
 The activity calories (flame) displayed in YAZIO are identical to the value in Apple Health.